legionJP/learn_python3/Python3/Overview_Intro/overview_py.md

 -to solve the problem of having the machine different cpu architecture , we uses the virtual machine , run the byte code and convert in the native code
 -: Here the virtual machine is meant by the PVM(Py virtual Machine) , like JVM in java.

 !
-In the python itself handle the comilation
+In the python itself handle the compilation

 + cpython